People often ask me why anyone would want to hack their website. There are three main reasons why they want to breach your security.

-- If you use WordPress sure your themes/plugins/and the core software are up to date weekly
+- If you use WordPress, make sure your themes, plugins, and the core software are updated weekly.

-- Also if you use WordPress install and configure security plugins like WordFence and BruteProtect
+- If you use WordPress, install and configure security plugins like WordFence and BruteProtect.

-- Finally, Host with a company that has ridged security protocols.
-That $3 a month hosting might not be your best option.
+- Finally, choose a hosting company that has ridged security protocols.
+That $3-a-month hosting company might not be your best option.

 How do you know when your website is down?